 Generally, everyone who “provides a personal service” is entitled to be paid at least the National Minimum Wage.
 This includes employees, workers (including agency workers), and certain people who might regard themselves as self-employed.

-The rate will then change every April starting April 2017.
+The rates change every April starting April 2017.

 Workers under the compulsory school age are not entitled to receive the National Minimum Wage.